 The museum has several thousand documents relating to the forming Regiments and to individuals who served in them.
 Some documents contain many thousands of references to individuals.
 Most documents were not created with the intention of making life easy for researchers.
-Generally, they were a requirement and yet another job to be done, whether in the trenches of the Western Front, the jungle of Burma or the boredom of a garrison posting in 19th Century India.
+Generally, keeping records was "yet another job to be done", whether in the trenches of the Western Front, the jungle of Burma or the boredom of a garrison posting in 19th Century India.

 Few documents are in alphabetic order.
 Most, understandably, are in chronological order.
 To search such documents for references to an individual would be both time consuming and, through frequent handling, damaging to the documents themselves over time.
 We have gradually been publishing documents to minimise the need for access to original material.
 Examples include:

-Depending on the complexity of the enquiry and the availability of volunteers, it may take several weeks to construct a response.
+Depending on the complexity of the enquiry and the availability of volunteers, it may take some time to construct a response.
 The volunteer archivist normally works a maximum of two days per week.

 1. Only enquire about the forming Regiments, which are: